jackplus-xyz/player-one.nvim/README.md

 ### Theme

-A Theme is a collection of sounds.
-Just like how colorschemes map colors to text objects, themes map sound effects to Neovim events.

 The plugin comes with three built-in themes:

 - `chiptune`: Classic 8-bit game sounds (default)
 - `crystal`: Clear, crystalline sounds with sparkling tones
 - `synth`: Modern synthesizer sounds with smooth tones

-When an event occurs (like saving a file or moving the cursor), the theme plays its corresponding sound effect.

 To create your own theme, see [Theme](https://github.com/jackplus-xyz/player-one.nvim/wiki/Theme).